10% Hanging out with friends. (To any lovely Oxford people reading this, especially Jenny: HI. I LOVE YOU. THANK YOU AGAIN FOR VISITING.)

 3. Cadence + Titanic

 Yeah, I really don’t know.
 I mean–Titanic (by James Horner) is a gorgeous, brilliant score.
 Another one of my favorites.
 But the music has Irish influences and incorporates the sounds of a ship (one of my favorite moments in the song above begins at around 6:03–when I listen to the violins in that part, it sounds exactly like what I think an icy cold shiver would).
-Cadence takes place almost entirely on land, in Chicago, no boats or icebergs in sight.
+Cadence takes place almost entirely on land, no boats or icebergs in sight.
 But I guess just something about the starcrossed love story and the desperation imposed by feeling restricted by your lot in life appeals to me.
 Cadence has a teeny, tiny bit of those themes woven throughout it as well.

 4. The End Where I Begin (first attempt) + Man of Steel